cristianprofile/testing-java1.8-features/README.md

-Testing java 1.8 : I Love functional programming
+Testing java 1.8 : I Love functional programming.
+Test lambda expression using collections streams.
 ========================

-Testing java 1.8 new features with lambda expression using collections streams.
+Lambda is the most powerfull feature added to java language.
+Now functions are object so you can send a function param to a method.
+This was very commont in other programming languages, and now it is available with a lot changues in apis like collections.
+Let me show you how easy it is to use this pretty new feature.

 -  Filter a collection with lambda expression using boolean predicate [Test Class Method](/java18-test-features/src/test/java/com/cristian/mylab/FlightServiceImplTest.java#L90) and